PrismarineJS/mineflayer/README.md

 ## Usage

-If you want to use a version of minecraft that is not the last version, you need to specify it in the createBot option.
+Without version specified, the version of the server will be guessed automatically, you can set a specific one using the version option.
 For example `version:"1.8"`.

 ### Echo Example